 POJL manages change through a Change Management process, the Policy of which is outlined in AIMS document.
 This process is designed to ensure that all change is correctly identified, and the effects of the change captured.
-Each change is subject to an initial impact assessment followed by a Risk Assessment.
+Each change is subject to an impact assessment followed by a Risk Assessment if required.
 This ensures that all stakeholders are identified, and that change does not introduce additional or different risks into the business.
 It also ensures that all departments can ensure that any amendments to departmental procedures are made if required.
 It is fundamental to the process that all identified actions are taken, and necessary approvals received before the change is implemented.

-Refer to JA-AOP-064 for details of change procedure.
+Please refer to JA-AOP-064 for details of Aerodrome Change Management procedure.